cpraveen/numa/float.md

 ## Chopping and rounding

-Most real numbers cannot be exactly represented on a computer since we have finite precision.
+Since a computer uses finite amount of information to represent numbers, most real numbers cannot be exactly represented on a computer.
 Hence they must be represented by a nearby number in the floating point system.
 This requires us to truncate a real number to fit into the floating point system, which can be done in two ways: chopping and rounding.

 Consider a real number